cgil/simmer/PRD.md

 ### Performance

 -   AI extraction should complete in under 5 seconds on average (depending on service).
--   Searching the local database should return results instantaneously (sub-1 second).
+-   Searching the local database should return results nearly instantly (<1 second).

-### Security

--   Basic authentication for user login.
--   All traffic served over HTTPS.

 ### Usability

--   Clear, minimal UI optimized for mobile screens and desktop.
+-   Clear, minimal UI optimized for mobile and desktop.
 -   Step navigation in cooking mode must be intuitive, with large touch targets.

 ### Reliability

--   The system should handle occasional AI extraction failures gracefully (e.g., revert to “paste raw text” if the AI fails).
+-   The system should handle AI extraction failures gracefully (offer a fallback to paste raw text).
 -   Data is backed up or redundantly stored to prevent loss.

 ### Scalability

--   Although this is for personal use, the architecture should handle up to a moderate number of stored recipes (e.g., thousands).
+-   Architecture should handle up to a moderate number of stored recipes (e.g., thousands).
 -   AI calls remain cost-effective for personal usage volume.

 ---